samisnotinsane/TakeMe/README.md

 # TakeMe
-A public transport route planning app with a conversational user interface.
+A public transport route planning Android app with a conversational user interface.